Air Splaoid! home page

 Comhairle nan Sgoiltean Àraich (CNSA)

-CNSA run a series of “Gàidhlig san Dachaigh” (Gaelic in the Home) courses throughout the country.
-These are total immersion classes where the tutor only converses with participants in Gaelic.
-The organisation will be able to tell you what range of learning opportunities they offer in your area.
+CNSA run a series of “Gàidhlig san Dachaigh” (Gaelic in the Home) courses throughout the Isle of Skye.
+The classes are total immersion classes whereby the tutor only converses in Gaelic.
+There are classes throughout the Highlands in Inverness and Skye areas and also in Argyll.

 Tel: 01463 225 469